SeanNeedham/PixelPlay-Analytics/README.md

 ## Limitations

 The following limitations should be considered when interpreting the analysis:

+-The dashboard supports performance monitoring, comparison and identifying areas for further investigation.
+However, the available data cannot establish the causes of the revenue decline or refunds, assess product profitability, or evaluate marketing efficiency.
+Recommendations are therefore presented as areas to investigate or test rather than guaranteed outcomes.

 - Orders with missing or invalid purchase dates could not be included in time-based analysis.